 The audience at BAM also had the pleasure of hearing Joan as Policewoman, with a powerful piano cover of My Heart is Empty and then Ari’s Song.
 Sharon Van Etten’s voice was beautifully bizarre in Falconer, which she sang with John Cale on the piano.
 Meshell Ndegeocello also featured in the show, as well as Mercury Rev, Greg Dulli and Yeasayer.
 There were guitars played with fiddle-bow, heavy synths, acoustic pieces, noise, guitars, male and female vocals.
 And even though we didn’t hear either of Nico’s most famous songs from the album The Velvet Underground and Nico, the show was fantastic.
 John Cale did an amazing job curating a beautiful memorial to his former Velvet Underground bandmate Nico, who died in 1988.

 Photos: Stephanie Berger

 For further information and future events visit John Cale’s website here.

 Watch the video for Nico’s My Heart is Empty here:

-Watch the official video for Face to the Sky from John Cale’s new album Shifty Adventures in Nookie Wood here:
+Watch the video for John Cale’s Face to the Sky here: